 The Al Hosn Festival is an annual celebration of Emirati history and culture.
 The festival takes place in the cooler winter months (usually December or January) at Qasr al Hosn and normally lasts around ten days.
-There are lots of cultural demonstrations and performances as well as the opportunity to sample local cuisine and buy locally produced handicrafts.
+There are many cultural demonstrations and performances and the opportunity to sample local cuisine and buy locally produced handicrafts.
 A variety of concessions are also available.

 In 2023 the Al Hosn Festival will take place between the 13th and 22nd of January.
 Adult tickets are priced at 30 AED and are available here.

 Where is Qasr Al Hosn, and How do I get there?